 member who wanted to join the committee members at this annual event, and this offer was taken up by NPPA member Anna Sampson,

-from whom we hope to receive a report on her impressions of her visit shortly.
+and below is a report on her impressions of her visit.

-Podengos are evolving in their native land and you have the chance to speak to many people, who either breed or exhibit or
+evolving in their native land and you have the chance to speak to many people, who either breed or exhibit or have Pods as

-all sizes Wire, was the famous Vitor Veiga, the author of the original book The Portuguese Podengo, which is available from
+was the famous Vitor Veiga, the author of the original book The Portuguese Podengo, which is available from the NPPA.

-the show was only on Saturday the 9th June, some members visited for 6 days, and some for 10 days.
+' Although the show was only on Saturday the 9th June, some members visited for 6 days, and some for